angrycaptain19/TALabs/README.md

 # Theory of algorithms
 ## Laboratory works
 **Group #7**
 By Bryl Andrii and Poizd Vyacheslav

+You can download separate laboratories from releases.